 || Jessica J. Wetherbee, MS, CGC.

-Ms. Wetherbee joined the Henry Ford Health System Department of Medical
+Ms. Wetherbee joined the Henry Ford Health System Division of Medical

 Genetics in January 2013.
 She received her Master of Science in

 Genetic Counseling from Northwestern University in Chicago in 2007 and

 is certified by the American Board of Genetic Counseling.
 She was